WDWMousing

 According to the plaque this is the final resting place of poetess Prudence Pock.
 While Prudence herself is unique to the Haunted Mansion, the Pock family name is not.
 Phineas Pock materializes multiple times in Haunted Mansion history.

-It’s uncertain as to the relationship between Prudence and Phineas, but the Pock family does have a long history within the Haunted Mansion.
-Phineas Pock is one of the singing busts in the Haunted Mansion’s inside graveyard.
 In the queues cemetery there is Epitaph-less tombstone for Phineas Pock, alongside Cousin Algernon, and Uncle Theodore, Rollo Rumkin and Ned Nuban.
-These are the names of the singing busts in the graveyard scene near the end of the Doombuggy ride. |
+These are the names of the singing busts in the graveyard scene near the end of the Doombuggy ride.

 On the other end of the Library Crypt behind metal bars sits a book.
 Here the poetess Prudence continues to write her poetry from beyond the grave.
 As she composes her poems the words appear on the pages, but she’ll occasionally needs help.